 - LTM Revenue/TTM Revenue helps us look at a profit for the whole year instead of just having a brief glance on quarterly profits.

 LTM Revenue vs. Quarterly Revenue – Which is better for Financial Analysis

 Let’s understand this by taking an example.

 Let’s say that Company Prince Toys Ltd. has the following information –

 - TTM Revenue for the last year – $400,000

-By looking at quarterly revenue, you’re not able to judge whether the company has earned that revenue due to the seasonal reasons.
+By looking at quarterly revenue, you’re not able to judge whether the company has earned that revenue due to seasonal reasons.
 It may so happen that due to the festive season, the firm has sold more toys than the rest of the year.
-Or on the other hand, it may sell fewer toys due to the labor problems, strikes etc.
+Or on the other hand, it may sell fewer toys due to labor problems, strikes, etc.

 As an investor, to understand a company’s financial health, you need to look at it holistically, not partially.

 That’s why understanding TTM Revenue is more important than the Quarterly Revenue.